-- 2 1/2 cups almond milk + extra if needed
+- 2-1/2 cups unsweetened almond milk + extra if needed

-- Some dried cranberries are mixed with too much sugar so to shake off that excessive sweetness, soak them first in lukewarm water for about 10 minutes.
-Drain, squeeze out excess water and chop.
+- Some dried cranberries are mixed with too much sugar so to send away that excessive sweetness, soak them first in lukewarm water for about 10 minutes.
+Drain, squeeze out the excess water and chop.
 Set aside.

-- When rice is cooked, turn off fire.
-Take away vanilla pod.
-Sprinkle with cinnamon powder.
-Add chopped cranberries & almonds.
+- When the rice is cooked, turn off the fire then take away the vanilla pod.